Exifers/fconf/README.md

   defaults: {
     inputQty: 1,
     outputFile: 'out.json',
-    transformQty: 'double' // it will be replaced by the matching shortcut function },
+    transformQty: 'double' // it will be replaced by the matching shortcut },
   shortcuts: {
     double: qty => qty *  2,